Causal Inference with High-dimensional Discrete Covariates: Prior Knowledge of Covariate Distribution

 \subsection{Average Treatment Effects}

-In this section, we introduce a minimax lower bound for $\psi_1= \ME[\ME(Y|X,A=1)]$ under the condition where $p_k = 1/d$ for every $k \in [d]$, implying that when the covariate distribution is known to be uniform, the significant improvement on the rate of ATE estimation, such as $d/n^2$ discussed in Section \ref{sec:homogeneity}, cannot be attained.
+In this section, we introduce a minimax lower bound for $\psi_1= \ME[\ME(Y|X,A=1)]$ under a uniform covariate distribution $\bp = (1/d,\cdots,1/d)$.
+We show that a significant improvement on the rate of ATE estimation, such as the $d/n^2$ rate discussed in Section \ref{sec:homogeneity}, cannot be attained.
 This highlights the limitations of leveraging covariate distribution knowledge in improving the efficiency of ATE estimation.
 Consider the following model class where the covariate distribution is uniform over $[d]$:

 The minimax lower bound of $\psi_1$ over model class $\mathcal{D}^U(\epsilon)$ is summarized in the following theorem. \begin{theorem} For any fixed constant $\beta \in (0,1)$, in the regime $n \lesssim d^{1-\beta}$ we have